CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumTestObject.md

 ```

 ## Overview
-Takes care of the base test context data.
+Takes care of setup, teardown, and management of the appium driver.

 [GetAppiumDriver](#GetAppiumDriver)
 [SetAppiumDriver](#SetAppiumDriver)